-- The operating guide provides detailed information for the installation and start-up of the drive. - The programming guide provides greater detail on how to work with parameters and includes many application examples. - The VLT[®] Safe Torque Off Operating Guide describes how to use Danfoss drives in functional safety applications.
-This manual is supplied with the drive when the Safe Torque Off option is present. - The VLT[®] Brake Resistor MCE 101 Design Guide describes how to select the optimal brake resistor. - The VLT[®] Advanced Harmonic Filters AHF 005/AHF 010 Design Guide describes harmonics, various mitigation methods, and the operating principle of the advanced harmonics filter.
+- The operating guide provides detailed information for the installation and start-up of the drive. - The programming guide provides greater detail on how to work with parameters and includes many application examples. - The VLT® Safe Torque Off Operating Guide describes how to use Danfoss drives in functional safety applications.
+This manual is supplied with the drive when the Safe Torque Off option is present. - The VLT® Brake Resistor MCE 101 Design Guide describes how to select the optimal brake resistor. - The VLT® Advanced Harmonic Filters AHF 005/AHF 010 Design Guide describes harmonics, various mitigation methods, and the operating principle of the advanced harmonics filter.
 This guide also describes how to select the correct advanced harmonics filter for a particular application. - The Output Filters Design Guide explains why it is necessary to use output filters for certain applications, and how to select the optimal dU/dt or sine-wave filter. - Optional equipment is available that can change some of the information described in these publications.
-For specific requirements, see the instructions supplied with the options.
+Be sure to see the instructions supplied with the options, for specific requirements.

 Supplementary publications and manuals are available from Danfoss.
-See drives.danfoss.com/downloads/portal/#/ for listings.
+See drives.danfoss.com/knowledge-center/ technical-documentation/ for listings.